 Tyrone Oliver was named Commissioner of the Georgia Department of Juvenile Justice (DJJ) in July 2019 by Governor Brian P. Kemp.
 He is responsible for the daily operation of the multi-faceted agency of more than 3,100 employees that holds youthful offenders accountable for their actions through probation supervision and secure detention.

-In 1999, Commissioner Oliver began his law enforcement career with the Newton County Sheriff’s Office as a detention officer.
-After becoming a Deputy Sheriff, Commissioner Oliver was promoted to Sergeant and later Lieutenant.
-He was given the opportunity to work for several different divisions, allowing him the versatility to effectively and successfully serve the community.
+Commissioner Oliver began his law enforcement career in 1999 as a Detention Officer with the Newton County Sheriff’s Office.
+After becoming a Deputy Sheriff, Commissioner Oliver was promoted to Sergeant and subsequently promoted to Lieutenant.
+He held various positions with the Newton County Sheriff’s Department to include Uniform Patrol, Community Outreach, East Metro Drug Enforcement, Criminal Investigations, Special Investigations, Crime Suppression, and Public Information Officer.
+His background allowed him the versatility to effectively serve the community in various disciplines.

 Commissioner Oliver is a graduate of Columbus State University’s Law Enforcement Professional Management Program.
-He successfully completed Leadership Newton County and Walton County, the FBI's Law Enforcement Executive Development Program and Leadership Trilogy Program, and Georgia International Law Enforcement Exchange to Israel (GILEE).
-Oliver is also an active member in the Social Circle Rotary Club, Georgia Association of Chiefs of Police, and International Association of Chiefs of Police.
+Additionally, he completed Leadership Newton County and Walton County, the Federal Bureau of Investigations Law Enforcement Executive Development Program, Leadership Trilogy Program, and Georgia International Law Enforcement Exchange to Israel.